-Developed by Microsoft, Microsoft SQL Server is a relational database management system.
-There are a number of available skilled profiles in SQL Server, and it is not hard to acquire them.
-Its flexibility and performance are significantly enhanced with its integration with Microsoft Azure.
+Microsoft SQL Server is a relational database management system that is developed by Microsoft.
+There are a number of available skilled profiles in SQL Server, and it is not difficult to acquire them.
+Its flexibility and performance are significantly enhanced by its integration with Microsoft Azure.

-Teradata is one of the popular Relational Database Management System.
-It is mostly suitable for building large scale data warehousing applications.
-Teradata Database delivers the most flexible analytical engine in the most scalable and manageable database for your data warehouse and is usually used in extensive Big Data facilities.
+The Teradata Relational Database Management System is one of the most widely used systems.
+It is mostly suitable for building large-scale data warehousing applications.
+The Teradata Database provides the most flexible analytical engine in a scalable and manageable data warehouse and is typically used in extensive Big Data systems.

 - Mongo DB:

 MongoDB is a cross-platform document-oriented database program, written in C++.
 It is the most popular database for modern apps.
-MongoDB is terrific for transactional stores where performance is a major concern.
+MongoDB is an excellent choice for transactional stores where performance is a major concern.
 You can work with structured as well as unstructured data.

 - Couchbase Server:

 Couchbase Server is originally known as Membase.
 Couchbase Server’s architecture protects against many types of failure and protects against data loss.
-It has a very flexible data model, scalable, provides consistently high performance, and is reliable and secure.
+It has a very flexible data model that provides consistently high performance and is reliable and secure.

 - Mark Logic Server:

-MarkLogic Server is a multi-model and document-oriented database that has both NoSQL and trusted enterprise data management capabilities.
+MarkLogic Server is a multi-model and document-oriented database that has both NoSQL and enterprise-class data management capabilities.
 It supports Windows, Solaris, Red Hat, Suse, CentOS, Amazon Linux, and Mac OS.
 MarkLogic supports fully ACID transactions which are incredibly unique in a NoSQL system.

 - Non-SQL Key-Value Oriented:

 NoSQL key-value databases are the least complicated types of NoSQL databases.
 Data has been stored as a key or attribute name with its value in it.
 Each data item has a pointer and a unique key against it which offers significant flexibility and more closely supports modern concepts like object-oriented programming.
-It is perfect when you are accessing data by a password.
+It is helpful when you are accessing data with a password.

 - EMS SQL Manager:

 If you intend to create data analysis components within your dashboard, you can use EMS SQL Manager.
 EMS SQL Manager for MySQL offers high-performance tools for MySQL database administration and development.
-It works with any MySQL versions from 4.1 to the latest one and supports the most recent features including MySQL triggers, views, stored procedures, functions, InnoDB foreign keys, Unicode data, etc.
+It works with any MySQL version from 4.1 to the latest one.
+It supports the most recent features including MySQL triggers, views, stored procedures, functions, InnoDB foreign keys, Unicode data, etc.

 Is SQL the same as MySQL?

-SQL is a short abbreviation of Structured Query Language, it is a query language that is used to operate your database, while on the other hand, MySQL is a relational database that uses SQL to query a database.
+SQL is a short abbreviation of Structured Query Language.
+It is a query language that is used to operate your database.
+On the other hand, MySQL is a relational database that uses SQL to search a query in the database.
 There are small syntax changes between different databases, but the fundamental SQL syntax remains mostly the same.

 Educational Qualification for DBA:

-Database Administrators (DBAs) require at least a Bachelor’s degree in Computer Sciences, Computer Engineering, or Information Science as it is a pre-requisite for entry-level positions mostly.
+Database Administrators require at least a Bachelor’s degree in Computer Sciences, Computer Engineering, or Information Science as a pre-requisite for an entry-level position.
 DBAs may need a further Master’s degree in Database Administration or Information Technology, depending on the size and complexity of their organization.

-There are several freelancing platforms available that would help you in getting your first database project.
+There are several freelancing platforms available that would help you secure your first database project.
 You can start with Upwork, Fiverr, or Freelancer.
-Fiverr and Upwork are my personal favorite although it is difficult to get your first project on Upwork.
+Fiverr and Upwork are my personal favorites although it is difficult to get your first project on Upwork.